robert-stuttaford/stuttaford.me/resources/consulting.md

 One of my favourite sayings is: **the worst thing that can happen is that you learn something.**

+Some folks in the community think I have value to offer, and kindly said so publically - so here are some [testimonials](/testimonials/).

 <hr>

 <a class="anchor" name="my-offer"></a>